 DURING MISSION WEEK

-CMT Staff is committed to sanitizing all surface areas, tables, counters, sinks, light switches, door handles, and other common touch points before and after use.
+CMT Staff is committed to sanitizing all surface areas.
 Frequent handwashing will be expected of all participants and hand sanitizing stations will be readily available.
 Each participant will receive a daily health screening including temperature checks and asking each participant about symptoms.

 The mission team will be considered family for the week.
 Masks will not be required in the personal mission team lodging area or during traveling in the car.
 Sleeping quarters will be spaced apart.
 All participants are welcome to wear masks anytime during the mission week to ensure personal health, safety and comfort.

 AFTER MISSION WEEK

 CDC does not require travelers to undergo a mandatory federal quarantine.
-However, CDC recommends that unvaccinated travelers self-quarantine after travel for 7 days with a negative test and for 10 days if they don’t get tested.
-Individuals or parents must contact the youth leader if participant experiences any symptoms of illness up to 14 days after returning home.
-Youth leader will contact the Director of Missions from Catholic Mission Trips, Inc: Megan Yedkois at 540-825-2917 or [email protected] to report illness, and if necessary, fellow participants will be contacted.
-By attending the mission, each participant and parents, must acknowledge the risks associated and importance of prevention regarding COVID-19 and COVID variants.
-We ask each family to be prepared to have an action plan if participant returns home with being exposed to COVID-19.
+However, CDC recommends that unvaccinated travelers self-quarantine after travel for 5 days, get a viral test 3-5 days after travel, and self-monitor for symptoms.
+Individuals or parents must contact the youth leader if the participant experiences any symptoms of illness up to 14 days after returning home.
+The youth leader will contact the Director of Missions from Catholic Mission Trips, Inc: Megan Yedkois at (540)825-2917 or [email protected] to report illness, and if necessary, fellow participants will be contacted.
+By attending the mission, each participant and parents must acknowledge the risks associated and importance of prevention regarding COVID-19 and COVID variants.
+We ask each family to be prepared to have an action plan if a participant returns home with being exposed to COVID-19.